 For this title, the words, phrases, and terms set forth in this chapter shall be deemed to have the meaning ascribed to them in this chapter.
 Terms not defined in this chapter shall have the same definitions provided in the City's Zoning Ordinance, Chapter 17.08, Definitions, as amended from time to time.

-Gross Floor Area shall have the meaning ascribed in Section 17.20.015, Definitions, of the SMMC, excepting interior areas, regardless of height, shall be counted only once.
+Gross Floor Area shall have the meaning ascribed in Section 17.20.015, Definitions, of the SMMC, excepting foyers, entryways, and areas connected to a staircase, regardless of height, shall be counted only once, provided that such area does not exceed 180 square feet and that the exterior elevation otherwise complies with the guidelines in Chapter 5 of this Specific Plan.

 Height.
-The vertical distance of the structure measured from natural or preexisting grade, or finished floor, whichever is higher, around the perimeter of the building to the highest point of the coping of a flat roof or to a point one-third of the height of a pitched or hipped roof.
+The vertical distance of the structure measured from finished grade around the perimeter of the building to the highest point of the coping of a flat roof or to a point one-third of the height of a pitched or hipped roof.